-Our Genetics Special Interest is able to investigate areas of human genetic and epigenetics.
-The group has a range of measures on our participants genetic makeup, that is, their DNA, as well as epigenetics, which relates to how experiences and external factors in life impact which parts of your DNA code are turned on and off at different time points.
-This information is available across different ages and generations within the Raine Study.
+The Genetics Special Interest Group investigates areas of human genetic and epigenetic information.
+The group has a range of measures on for each Raine Study participant, with detailed information on the genetic sequence (code) as well as how the genetic information is packaged (epigenetics).
+Epigenetic information relates to how experiences and external factors in life impact which parts of the DNA code may be turned on and off at different time points or in different cells in the body.

 Dr Phillip Melton, The University of Western Australia

 Prof Craig Pennell, The University of Newcastle

 Key findings over the last 30 years have included: